...Highlights: shark action, turtles, schooling fish & big pelagics, great macro life/ marine diversity...

 Number of dive sites: 12

-Distance: 12 km (25 minutes) south from Mabul, and 10 km southwest from Kapalai
+Distance: 12 km (25 minutes) south of Pulau Mabul, and 10 km southwest of Kapalai

 Recommended length of stay: 5 - 14 days, including the nearby islands